austozi/poddie/README.md

 - Generates an index page (HTML) of all shows.
 - Checks for new episodes automatically at a configurable time interval.
 - Simple configuration using a YAML file.

+## Disclaimer

+I am no coder and this is a hacky solution that I put together to satisfy a personal need of mine.
+I came up with this because I couldn't get [Podify](https://github.com/podify-org/podify) to work on my machine.
+This implementation has many limitations.
+However, I may not have the skills or time to resolve them.
+Contibutions or forks are welcome.

 ## Installation